Best Supercapacitor Dash Cams 2026: Top 6 Picks

 Check Price on Amazon →

 The trade-off is price.
-The A229 Pro costs more than any other cam in this roundup.
-If the budget is a genuine constraint, the A129 Plus Duo gives you strong dual-channel coverage at a lower price point.
-But if maximum clarity from both lenses is your priority, the A229 Pro is the one to buy.
+If budget is the priority, the A129 Plus Duo is the more affordable dual-channel choice.
+If maximum clarity from both lenses is the priority, the A229 Pro is the better fit.

 ✅ Pros

-• Dual STARVIS 2 sensors — flagship image quality front and rear
+• Dual STARVIS 2 sensors for stronger front and rear image quality

-• Night Vision 2.0 + HDR performs exceptionally well in dark conditions
+• Night Vision 2.0 + HDR for difficult lighting conditions

-• Buffered parking mode captures 15 seconds before impact
+• Buffered parking mode captures footage before an impact trigger

-• CPL lens filter support reduces windshield glare
+• CPL lens filter support can help reduce windshield glare

-• Emergency lock prevents overwriting of critical footage
+• Emergency lock helps prevent overwriting important footage

 • Supports up to 512GB microSD